How does this medication work? What will it do for me?

 It is important to take this medication exactly as prescribed by your doctor.
 If you are taking darunavir twice daily and you miss a dose by less than 6 hours, take the missed dose immediately.
 If you miss a dose by more than 6 hours, skip the missed dose and continue with your regular dosing schedule.
 If you are taking darunavir once daily and you miss a dose by less than 12 hours, take the missed dose immediately.
 If you miss a dose by more than 12 hours, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

-Store this medication at room temperature, avoid exposure to excessive heat and keep it out of the reach of children.
+Store this medication in its original container, at room temperature and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.